Arizona Sports Betting: Best Apps and Sportsbooks in 2025

 Betting on eSports in Arizona is not allowed at this time.
 So, betting on video game tournaments like League of Legends, Fortnight, or Madden has yet to be legal.
 With the popularity of eSports only gaining steam, this may change in Arizona and around the United States.

 Betting on college sports is legal in Arizona.
 Betting on in-state Arizona colleges and university sports is legal, too.
 So, you can wager on Arizona Wildcats, Arizona State Sun Devils, and more.
-It is illegal, however, to wager on college player prop bet odds, and you will not find these available on the 16 online sportsbooks available to Arizona bettors.
+It is illegal, however, to wager on college player prop bet odds, and you will not find these available on any online sportsbooks in Arizona.

 Interested sportsbook operators must pay $100,000 to apply and $750,000 if granted a license.
 The ADOG comes around every year to collect a $150,000 license renewal fee.